openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.om-i.org/props/>
    :@id: https://openminds.om-i.org/instances/UBERONParcellation/medullaryReticularFormation
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Medullary reticular formation' is a nuclear complex of neuraxis and gray matter of hindbrain.
-It is part of the medulla oblongata and reticular formation.
+   :definition: Is a nuclear complex of neuraxis and gray matter of hindbrain.
+Is part of the medulla oblongata and the reticular formation. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002559) ('is_a' and 'relationship')]
-   :description: Part of reticular formation located in the medulla
+   :description: The reticular formation is a series of brain nuclei located in the medulla oblongata. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002559)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0106744
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002559#medullary-reticular-formation-1
    :name: medullary reticular formation